DionKill/ps4-linux-tutorial/docs/installation.md

 Just kidding, it's fucking terrible.

-But don't worry, cuz I've suffered before you (and still am by writing this absolute monstrosity of a guide) so that the only thing you have to do is follow my guide as I spoonfeed you with information.
+But don't worry,  the only thing you have to do is follow this guide and you can get a working system.

 > [!TIP]
 > TL;DR: